 - Follow every point you make with proof.
 (Watch out for phrases like “We all know that …” or “ It’s important to ….”
 Research it, prove it, and win them over.)

 Pathos is the part the Sophists were very good at because it means whipping up emotions.

 Aristotle was all for moving people emotionally to aid persuasion, as long as it was based on sound Ethos and backed up by staunch Logos.

 To trigger those emotional points in your persuasive and authentic copy, you’ll want to:

-- Ask questions to engage (particularly when a response proves your argument or gets them to articulate their problem)
+- Ask questions to engage.
+(This is particularly useful when a response proves your argument or gets them to articulate their problem.)